 That’s when you notice rougher transitions on your screen where things appear to be a bit choppy.

-A graphic card and the impact on longevity
+The impact on longevity

 While this isn’t probably a huge concern for most, knowing that you may be compromising the lifespan of your PC because of the lack of a graphics card leaves you wondering if you shouldn’t simply add one.